I am Janessa. Single mother to three amazing children, 2 dogs and a fluffy orange cat.

 I learned how to creatively and positively navigate this overwhelming world as a parent.

 Then, I became passionate about helping other parents.
 I took my passion for coaching, combined with my experience creating college courses.
-I took my belief in growth mindset, positive thinking and my knowledge and love for creating community and I combined that all to do 2 things:
+I took my belief in growth mindset, positive thinking, my knowledge and love for creating community as well as a passion for advocating an “As Is” acceptance and I combined that all to do 2 things:

 1st.
 I created a 6 week course for parents.
 This course is different from most.
 It combines my coaching with the material.
 It’s interactive with a focus on creating a positive community for the parents.
 We start with the basics of discussing what Autism is and look at it through the lens of Neurodivergency.
 I give you my 30+ page medical binder outline to help keep you organized.
 We discuss the difference between an advocate and a bully, how to become a confident voice for your child and not speak over them.
 We discuss navigating resources, professionals, therapies and grants.
 We discover positive strategies for you, your child and your family.
 We create a small, positive community of parents who are struggling with how to start.